AdaptableTools/support-template-adaptable-aggrid-cjs/README.md

 Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).

-Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).
+Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable.

 ## Demo